mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ```

 Not bad, but I could go further.
-PHP's [ImageMagick](https://www.php.net/manual/en/intro.imagick.php) extension lets you create images with more control over design and spacing than text alone.
+PHP's [ImageMagick](https://www.php.net/manual/en/intro.imagick.php) extension lets us create images with more control over design and spacing than text alone.
 After about a dozen tries, here's the final version I came up with:

 ![](./images/test-tree-php.webp)